niksy/delay-image/README.md

 Type: `Function`
 Returns: ( [Images in viewport] )

-Callback to execute if there are images inside viewport.
+Callback to execute if there are images inside viewport and after those images have been loaded.

 #### success